dbca-wa/drake-odkc-turtles/inst/README.md

 # Turtle Data Exports
 ## Contents
-This folder contains the exported data and data products from WAStD.
+The folder `/inst/reports` contains the exported data and data products from WAStD.
 The files are split up by monitoring programs and contain:

 * Raw data: CSV for text data, GeoJSON for spatial data.